-– The lattice dynamics and molecular dynamics program GULP will provide support for the use of KIM Models beginning with Version 4.2.
+– GULP is a molecular simulation program emphasizing analytical solutions based on lattice dynamics, but also including a molecular dynamics mode.
+GULP provides full support for KIM Portable Models as of version 4.2.
 To use KIM with GULP you must add the flag "-DKIM" to DEFS in getmachine so that the code that supports KIM is enabled during compilation.
 Models are then specified using the "kim_model" option.
 At present only a single type of each element is supported when using KIM and so species types are ignored when being passed to KIM models.

 - nanoHUB.org is the premier place for computational nanotechnology research, education, and collaboration.
 KIM is collaborating with nanoHUB.org to create KIM-Compliant Tools.
 Here is a list of the currently available KIM-Compliant Tools: